Publishing with Clarus Press

 - Agreed date on manuscript delivery.

 On receipt of the manuscript at agreed date, the editorial and production stages follow.
-The normal course of events includes the following:
+The normal course of events when will generic cialis be available includes the following:

 - Experienced Legal Editor assigned to manage the work;